christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 The death of two policemen made global news in early May.
-The estonian, lithuanian and latvian presidents called upon the treaty of the european union to aid against the threat of a civil war, but media outlets were too preoccupied with the "migrant crisis" in the EU, which overshadowed the event.
+The estonian, lithuanian and latvian presidents called upon the treaty of the european union to aid against the threat of a civil war, but media outlets were too preoccupied with the "migrant crisis" in the EU, which overshadowed the events.

+Similar dissenting discourse also slowly grew in other baltic countries, and while not nearly as powerful as in Estonia, this helped to normalize the clashes and protests in the eyes of the media.
+For many, this was just the smaller version to the Maidan protests and clashes in Ukraine.

 As a reaction to the deteriorating situation, a [UN peacekeeping operation](#unfibal) was established to aid police forces.
 The mission is mainly composed of bangladeshi and african troops and was largely well received as a mediating third party.